Welcome to the Arizona Archaeological Society

 The Arizona Archaeological Society (AAS) welcomes you to our web site where you can learn more about archaeology around the state and how to actively participate in learning about and preserving our Arizona heritage.

-The Arizona Archaeologist is a benefit of membership and is available to members free of charge.
-They can also download a free PDF copy from the "Members Only" page.
+The Arizona Archaeologistis a benefit of AAS membership and is available to members as a printed report free of charge; please contact your Chapter President by the end of March to request a printed copy.
+Members can also download a free PDF copy from the "Members Only" page of the website at any time.
 The publication is also available for sale through Amazon.

-The Society is currently in the process of converting all of its past publications for sale on Amazon.
+The Society is currently in the process of converting all of its past publications to be for sale on Amazon.
+Announcements will be made as back numbers become available.

 AAS Supports The Arizona Site Stewards Program